-The Hubitat Notifications App is a simple way to enable hub events from devices, Lock Code Manager, and Mode changes to send audio, SMS notifications or text notifications via an app such as Pushover.
+The Hubitat Notifications App is a simple way to enable hub events from devices, Lock Code Manager, and Mode changes to send audio or text notifications via an app such as the Hubitat Elevation app for Android and iOS or a third-party app like Pushover.
 Multiple users may be notified, and it is possible to have simultaneous text and text to speech audio notifications.
 Notifications may also be restricted to certain times, days of the week and Modes.

 Installing the Notifications parent app

 - From the sidebar of your hub, select Apps and press the Add Built-In App button.

 - Choose the Notifications app from the list of Elevation Built-In Apps

 - Press the Create New Notifier button to start configuration of a Notifier child application

 - Select the type of device you want to monitor for notifications.